ballerina-platform/ballerina-lang/README.md

 It has inherently concurrent first-class language constructs for providing and consuming services.

 #### Sequence diagrams
-Sequence diagram based graphical view shows the most fundamental aspect of the semantics of a network distributed application.
+Sequence diagram-based graphical view shows the most fundamental aspect of the semantics of a network-distributed application.

 #### Structural typing
 It allows for looser coupling between distributed components and eliminates the friction of data binding.

 #### Metadata
-Extensible metadata enables easy integration of Ballerina programs with cloud platforms.
+Extensible metadata enables the easy integration of Ballerina programs with cloud platforms.
 You could directly generate Docker and Kubernetes artifacts straight away from the source code.